Building Authority: Why Thought Leadership Content Matters for Attorneys

 • Bar association publications (easiest to get published, reach targeted audience)

-• Industry-specific publications (if you specialize in real estate, publish in real estate industry journals)
+• Industry-specific publications (if you specialise in real estate, publish in real estate industry journals)

 • Online legal platforms (Medium, LinkedIn Articles, Law360, JD Supra)